tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 For the final deliverable deadline, everything will be submitted via Github in your **__master__** branch.
 We will pull your repository at the specified due dates and grade according to the contents at that time.
 You should be developing in your devel branch, but at the time of submission, merge devel with master, commit changes to master, and push to github.umn.edu.

+You should include a document named: **release_notes.md** in your project/src directory.
+The contents of the document should specify the branch or branches where your refactoring for iteration 2 and iteration 3 reside, and any other assumptions that you have made in your development efforts in order to assist us in grading your simulation.
+It is in your own best interest to do this to ensure the grading team can properly review your efforts and assign you a grade.

 **Late assignments will not be accepted**, but anything you do submit on time will receive partial credit for partial completion of the requirements.

 Your software will be assessed through testing and by the TAs.
 The process for testing will be to `make clean` then `make`.
 We **highly encourage** you to freshly clone your repo on a **cselabs machine** and also `make clean` and `make` to confirm all is working well.